OpenType/opentype-layout/proposals/complex_contextual.md

 Type   | Name                 | Description
 ------ |-----------           |--------------------------
+uint8  | flags				  | bit 0 = isFinal
+uint8  | numActions			  | Number of Action offsets.
-Offset | ChainAction          | Action for a final state.
+Offset | ChainAction[]        | Action for a final state.
 May be NULL uint16 | numTransitions       | Number of transitions struct | ClassNode[]          | Array of numTransitions ClassNode

 A ChainNode represents both action and comparison.
 During matching the ClassNode array is searched for a node corresponding to the class index of the current glyph in the string.
 If matched, the search position in the input string is advanced and processing continues with the corresponding ChainNode.
 This continues until no match occurs.
-If a ChainNode has no ChainAction then the engine is back tracked to the previously matching ChainNode and so on until a ChainNode with a ChainAction is encountered, or the beginning of the match is encountered.
-In effect a non-zero ChainAction offset marks a node as being a final state.

-If no action occurs for a given match, the string is advanced one position and matching is done again.
+If the `flags` bit 0 is not set, to indicate that this is is a final state, then the engine backtracks to a previous ChainNode and corresponding string position in search of a final state, and so on until a final state is found.
+If no final state is found then the engine defaults to advancing the processing point by one position in the string.

+For a final state, if `numActions` is greater than 0, then the first `ChainAction` offset is executed as an action.
+For non final states and the `ChainAction` array lists offsets to action code according to the action chain number given in the action of the final state that is executed.

 The `ClassNode` is an array of ClassNodes sorted by `classIndex`.